Charles E. Cobb

 Charles Elvan Cobb, Jr. (born May 9, 1936) is an American businessman.
 He is currently the chief executive officer and senior managing director of Cobb Partners, Ltd., an investment firm.
 He was the chairman and chief executive officer of Arvida Corporation and Disney Development Company during the 1970s and 1980s.
-Arvida was a public company and then a subsidiary of Penn Central and later of Walt Disney Company.
-He also served as a member of the Walt Disney Board of Directors and the Executive Committee of the Disney Board.
-Earlier he was the chief operating officer and a director of Penn Central Corporation, a multi-industry company that had approximately 40,000 employees.
+Arvida was a public company and then a subsidiary of Penn Central Transportation Company and later of The Walt Disney Company.

+He has also served as a member of the Walt Disney board of directors and the executive committee of the Disney board.
+Prior to this, he was the chief operating officer and a director of Penn Central Transportation Corporation, a multi-industry company that had approximately 40,000 employees.
 He led a leveraged buy-out of Arvida Corporation from Penn Central with the Bass family in Texas and subsequently merged Arvida with Walt Disney.
-Earlier he was an investment manager with Dodge & Cox and the CEO of subsidiaries of Kaiser Aluminum.
+Earlier, he was an investment manager with Dodge & Cox and the chief executive officer of subsidiaries at Kaiser Aluminum.